UPSC Civil Services Mains Exam Optional Subject consists of 2 papers. Each paper is of 250 marks, making a total of 500 marks.

 (i) Visions of Social Change in India:

-(a) Idea of development planning and mixed economy.
+(a) Idea of development planning and a mixed economy.

 (b) Constitution, law and social change.